Eat Cleaner, See Better – Good Food for Eyesight Improvement

 • Berries: Blueberries, strawberries, and raspberries are rich in antioxidants that protect the eyes from damage caused by free radicals due to UV exposure.

-• Fatty Fish: Salmon, mackerel, and sardines are great sources of omega-3 fatty acids, which aids in reducing the risk of dry eyes and age-related vision problems.
+• Fatty Fish: Salmon, mackerel, and sardines are great sources of omega-3 fatty acids, which aid in reducing the risk of dry eyes and age-related vision problems.

 • Flaxseeds: Rich in alpha-linolenic acid (ALA), flaxseeds are a plant-based source of omega-3 fatty acids that support eye health and reduce inflammation.